 Helped by Elise Levy’s hole-in-one on No. 17, the Bearcats bested the Linfield women by a single stroke, 704 to 705, to finish fourth.

-Individually, Wildcat teammates Maggie Harlow (Fr., Hillsboro, Ore.) and Alexandria Smith (Jr., Bellingham, Wash.) finished tied for 10th place at 170 strokes, 26 over par.
+Individually, Wildcat teammates Maggie Harlow (Soph., Hillsboro, Ore.) and Alexandria Smith (Sr., Bellingham, Wash.) finished tied for 10th place at 170 strokes, 26 over par.
 Harlow recorded one of her best rounds of the year and improved upon her Day 1 score by two strokes (86-84-170), while Smith registered Linfield’s lowest score of the tournament with an 82 over the final 18 holes (88-82-170).

 Sophie Corr was 17th with a two-day total of 90-87-177.

-Despite adding two strokes to her opening-round score, Brinn Hovde (Sr., Bellingham, Wash.) played her most confident golf of the year.
+Despite adding two strokes to her opening-round score, Brinn Hovde played her most confident golf of the year.
 She finished just inside the top 25, carding a 93-95-188 to place 24th overall.

 Linfield’s fifth golfer, Erin Heltsley, was one off her career-low on the second round, shooting 108.
 Her score did not factor into the team total, but recorded one of the Wildcats’ highlights with a chip-in from a bunker on the second hole.
 She finished 34th with a score of 109-108-217.